Natural Weed Killer 2018: Vinegar – Old Is Still GOLD!

 A vinegar spray is most effective on a warm and dry day during which the temperature is over 65 degrees Fahrenheit.
 Using a spray just prior to rain to watering plants makes it act as a fertilizer instead of a killer.

-Another quality of vinegar for which we all need to be careful is that it has the power to slay down all foliage with whom it comes in contact with.
+Another quality of vinegar for which I all need to be careful is that it has the power to slay down all foliage with whom it comes in contact with.
 This restricts the use of vinegar and enforces you to use it only on desirable areas.